 Staver: So you can go into these restrooms or changing rooms, if you’re a man, and want to go in and molest, or watch, or sexually assault young girls.
 So, I mean, the absurdity of this is just beyond understanding how someone could be in favor of it.
 This will ultimately, in addition to colliding with religious liberty, in addition to forcing a radical agenda on people, this also will put individuals at risk and ultimately result in significant damage and even death of some individuals.

 Read the full article here.

-For information about resources not listed herein, please click here.
+For information about resources not listed herein, please check out Americans for Workplace Opportunity.

 The Advocate: Fired For Being LGBT